Latest:

 3 minutes

-In the fast-paced world of trading, whether in commodities, or futures, the significance of having a well-defined exit strategy cannot be overstated.
+In the fast-paced world of trading, whether in commodities, or futures, or equities — the importance of having a well-defined trading exit strategy cannot be overstated.
 An effective exit strategy helps manage risk, secure profits, and maintain emotional discipline.
+Without a clear plan, traders risk letting emotions drive decisions, often leading to losses or missed opportunities.

 What is an Exit Strategy?